Marcia Moore: Disappearance and death

 In the winter of 1979, at age 50, Moore disappeared.
 Her remains were found two years later in the woods near her Washington home.
 It has been hypothesized that on a winter night in the forest, Moore had injected all the ketamine available to her, became unconscious, and died of hypothermia.
 Her lower jaw was identified via dental records.
 Writer Ann Rule stated that Moore's skull had been found with a hole in it; one of her friends suspected it was a bullet hole, but investigators believed it may have happened due to the skull's exposure to the elements over two years.
 This information was not immediately published by investigators at the time of the discovery.
 The cause of her death remains unresolved.

 Personal life

 Moore married four times.
 Her first husband was Simons Roof, with whom she had three children, Louisa (Loulie) in 1948, Christopher in 1951, and Jonathan (Jonny) in 1953.
 The couple divorced in 1961, and she married Louis S. Acker in 1962.
 She later married Mark Douglas and moved to Maine, where the couple published a series of books on yoga.
 In the late 1970s, she married Howard Alltounian, M.D.
 (1937–2006) and they moved to Washington, near Seattle.

 Legacy

 Moore's personal papers, the Marcia S. Moore Collection, 1948–1999 (Bulk 1948–1964), were given to Concord Library by her son Christopher Roof in May 2009.
-Christoper also died mysteriously.
+Christopher also died mysteriously.
 His body was found by a hunter in the woods of Maine on November 4, 2010, and was not identified until September 20, 2021.
 The circumstances around and cause of his death are still unknown.